Spotlight On: Breast Cancer Awareness Month

 I was initially drawn to medicine because of my love for science and the amazing complexity of the human body.
 I also wanted to work in an environment where I could help people and make a positive difference in their lives.
 It is a great privilege to be able to help people who are often at their most vulnerable moments.

-What made you decide to specialise in breast care / oncology?
+What made you decide to specialize in breast care/oncology?

 I chose Oncology because it is a very dynamic field.
 It is thrilling to be part of a forward-looking specialty that has and continues to evolve so quickly.
 Just a little bit more than a decade ago, chemotherapy was the mainstay treatment for most cancers.
 A lot has changed since then!